 Industry Analysis & Industry Trends

 The Furniture Store industry in China accounts for about 34.0% of total revenue from China's furniture sector.
-The remaining sales are generated by other industries, such as furniture wholesalers, department stores and direct sales from furniture manufacturing industries.
-In the five years through 2014, the Furniture Store industry has been growing at an annualized rate of 22.2% to $20.2 billion.
+The remaining sales are generated by other industries, such as furniture wholesaling, department stores and direct sales from furniture manufacturing.
+Over the five years to 2015, the Furniture Store industry has been growing at an annualized rate of 18.1% to $21.8 billion.

 Industry demand is driven by growth in China's housing market and the rapidly developing economy.
-In 2011, the Chinese government began the construction of 10 million units of non-commercial residential housing (i.e. indemnificatory houses) to further improve the living standards of medium- and low-income families and promote the healthy development of the real estate market.... purchase to read more
+In 2011, the Chinese government began the construction of 10.0 million units of noncommercial residential housing (i.e. indemnificatory houses) to further improve the living standards of medium- and low-income families and promote the healthy development of the real estate market.... purchase to read more

 Industry Report - Industry Investment Chapter

-Although the initial investment to establish large-scale furniture stores is high, the depreciation cost from equipment usage, such as lifting equipment and computers, is low.
-For the low-end retailers that make up large part of the industry, the capital intensity level is even lower.
-In some furniture warehouse retail outlets, the warehouse operators pay some depreciation expenses.
+The initial investment to establish large-scale furniture stores is high.
+However, the depreciation cost from equipment usage, such as lifting equipment and computers, is relatively lower.
+In many large furniture warehouse retail outlets, the warehouse operators pay large amount of depreciation expenses.